-Chinese New Year, which stretches on for Fifteen days, always reminds me of a family outing to Chinatown in London, during which I discovered the joy of Chinese-style one-bowl dishes.
+Lunar New Year, which stretches on for fifteen days, always reminds me of a family outing to Chinatown in London, during which I discovered the joy of Chinese-style one-bowl dishes.

 Keen to get away from the crowds, we stumbled upon a very authentic restaurant slightly off the beaten track, where we were welcomed with huge bowls of steaming noodles, topped with shredded duck, a light, savoury stock and fresh spring onions, along with some handmade dumplings on the side.
 It was just what we needed to warm up and recharge.